diasdmhub/Zabbix_Out_of_The_Box/monitor/link_quality/README.md

 > - Cloudflare - `engage.cloudflareclient.com`
 > - Microsoft - `internetbeacon.msedge.net`

-> 💡 _I'm looking for more BigTech **public** addresses that are specific for conectivity checks, like captive portal or beacon addresses.
-(Amazon, Apple, banks, Cisco, Meta, Netflix, NVidia, Tesla, etc)_
+> 💡 _I'm looking for more BigTech **public** addresses that are specific for conectivity checks, like captive portal or beacon addresses (Amazon, Apple, banks, Cisco, Meta, Netflix, NVidia, Tesla, etc).
+If you know any, please report them in the issues tab._

 <BR>